 And these are just the people that happened to mention this incident in therapy in just one person’s practice.

 Of course, it does not begin to account for the extremely traumatic effect this has on the families and friends of the victim and the perpetrator.
+Then when there is a school school or mass killing anywhere in the country, it is also on the national news for days.

 The chronic fear provoked by living in a violent society with easy access to deadly weapons must be considered when we look at the compete psychosocial situation that can affect mental health.

 As a survivor of domestic violence, this issue of accessibility to guns is of special concern to me.
 My ex-husband owned two handguns.
-Following an incident in which he became jealous and enraged he had shot twice at my dog in retribution.
+Following an incident in which he became jealous and enraged he shot twice at my dog in retribution.
 I look back in horror at how close I might have been to being killed by him because he had guns, combined with his impulsivity and rage.

 Please consider carefully when voting for politicians who support unrestricted access to guns.
 You have no idea how many lives you are affecting with this decision.